tstahlhut/pipex_bonus/README.md

 # Pipex
-A school project of 42 coding school
-To learn about handling pipes, redirections and processes.
+A school project of 42 coding school: learn about handling pipes, redirections and processes.